Jahhnee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 13.
 Creating a script that takes a list of words as input and prints only words that appear exactly once Task 14.
 Displaying lines containing the pattern “root” from the file /etc/passwd Task 15.
-Displaying the number of lines that contain the pattern “bin” in the file /etc/passwd
+Displaying the number of lines that contain the pattern “bin” in the file /etc/passwd Task 16.
+Displaying lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.